ragulsuryas/research-paper-implementations/README.md

 # Research Paper Implementation

-This repository contains implementations of various research papers in the fields of Computer Vision (CV) and Natural Language Processing (NLP).
+This repository contains implementations of various research papers in the fields of Computer Vision (cv) and Natural Language Processing (nlp).

 ## Directories